 - Range of 100+ ETF CFDs from 35 countries

-At XM, clients can trade a wide range of individual stocks with one single login to all of the excellent trading platforms provided.
+At XM Group, you can trade a wide range of individual stocks with one single login to all of the excellent trading platforms provided.
 You get cost-effective and direct access to the global equity markets, where you can speculate on market uptrends and downtrends.
 Choose to go short or long according to market moves and trade with short term strategies or invest for the long-term.
 XM offer accounts with zero commission fees and spreads starting from just 0.0 pips.

 - Over 1000 tradeable instruments